 - Damages for anxiety, mental suffering and emotional distress.8

-In truly egregious cases, the insured may also be able to recover punitive damages for bad faith breach of the duty to defend.
+In truly egregious cases, you may also be able to recover punitive damages for bad faith breach of the duty to defend.

 Legal references: